jackdbd/cookiecutter-dash/{{cookiecutter.repo_name}}/README.md

 - create a git repository
 - create your `Initial commit`

-Here is how you do it:
+Here is how you run the script:

 ```shell
 cd {{cookiecutter.repo_name}}